plan-be/iode/api/DESCRIPTION.md

 IODE uses 2 distinct groups of functions for memory allocations.

 The **first group** is based on the "standard" memory allocation functions malloc() and free().

 The main functions in this group are SW_nalloc(), SW_nrealloc() and SW_nfree().
 An older group from *scr4* has the same properties: SCR_malloc(), SCR_realloc() and SCR_free()_

 The **second group** has been created specifically to avoid memory segmentation when possible.
 The main idea is to allocate large memory buffers on the heap (called "segments") and to fill them with serialized objects, like "packed" equations or variables.
-Each allocated object is represented by an identifier (a "handle") and, when it is reclaim by the program, a trivial indirection translates its handle to the real pointer which is simply a shift from the beginning of its segment.
+Each allocated object is represented by an identifier (a "handle") and, when it is reclaimed by the program, a trivial indirection translates its handle to the real pointer which is simply a shift from the beginning of its segment.

 The main functions in this second group are **SW_init()**, **SW_alloc()**, **SW_realloc()**, **SW_free()**, **SW_getptr()** and **SW_end()**.